-Say the words “Bossa Nova” and most of us with think ‘Brazil’, or even better, ‘Rio de Janeiro’, or better yet, ‘Ipanema’.
-But today, the best bossas aren’t being exported from Zona Sul.
-They’re coming to us wrapped in a fancy ribbon, with a card reading “From Italy To Bossa With Love’!
+Bossa Nova means Brazil.
+But today’s best bossas aren’t coming only from Ipanema.
+They’re also coming to us wrapped in a fancy ribbon with a card reading “From Italy To Bossa With Love”!

 As we capped off our meal with a few fingers of aged sipping cachaça I asked, “When it comes to the rest of the world, what do you think is Brazil’s most popular music?”

 He replied without hesitation: “Samba.
 It’s always Samba.”